bugfender/BugfenderSDK-iOS/README.md

 5. Xcode will download the Bugfender files and you will be prompted with the following menu.
 Ensure BugfenderSDK is selected and press Finish
 <img src="https://github.com/bugfender/BugfenderSDK-iOS/blob/master/readme-images/spm/spm5.png?raw=true" width="400" >

+6. Import `SystemConfiguration.framework`, `Security.framework`, `MobileCoreServices.framework`, `CoreGraphics.framework` and `libc++.tbd` as well.

+*There is a [known issue](https://bugs.swift.org/browse/SR-13343) in Xcode12 failing to launch apps in a physical device when debugging.
+At the moment of writing this docs, the issue is still not fixed in Xcode12.3 Beta.
+The issue should not affect release or simulator versions.
+But, if you get a `No code signature found` or `A valid provisioning profile for this executable was not found` we recommend to use the [workaround proposed by the PSPDFKit](https://pspdfkit.com/guides/ios/current/knowledge-base/library-not-found-swiftpm/) team.*

 ## Using Carthage
 1. Add to your Cartfile:
    ```